robertfeldt/GATTI/templates/tool.md

 ## Updates
 (Add: A sentence or two about how well the tool is updated/maintained)

-**Latest update:** (Add date for latest update of the tool) **First release date:** (Add date for first commit or release of the tool)
+**Latest update:** 2017-11-04
+**First release date:** 2013-11-12

 ## Licensing / Cost
 Apache License 2.0 / Free

 ## Tutorials and documentation
-*Tutorial: There is an afl-training available [here](https://github.com/ThalesIgnite/afl-training).
+* Tutorial: There is an afl-training available [here](https://github.com/ThalesIgnite/afl-training).
 The specific training contains extra material like presentation, video, link for afl-users mailing list, link for workshop and tutorial.
-*Documentation: The official documentation is available [here](http://lcamtuf.coredump.cx/afl/QuickStartGuide.txt)
+* Documentation: The official documentation is available [here](http://lcamtuf.coredump.cx/afl/QuickStartGuide.txt)

 ## Usage examples
 (Add: A few descriptions of how the tool has been used, ideally linking to libraries or software that actively is using the tool.
 Here you will also link to your "use case".)